Ellednera/MapSearching/README.md

 1. Station.java
 2. CityMap.java (compiling this file will generate more than one class file)
 3. GPS.java (compiling this file will generate another class file "Screen")
+4. TestScript.java

 ##### Compile only CityMap.java, the Station class will be compiled together.
+##### Compile and run TestScript.java to see how the program reacts to problematic input.
+Feel free to edit and add on more testing features to this file (let me know if you want your codes to be included here)

 ## Classes & Methods
 ### 1. Station